amplience/dc-demostore-core/docs/DeepDive.md

 ![Shoppable Image](../media/component-shoppableImage-link.png)

+The target is a relative or absolute link.

 ### `.linkNew` Link New selector

 ![Shoppable Image](../media/component-shoppableImage-link-new.png)

-The specified link will open in a new tab.
+The specified absolute link will open in a new tab.

 ### `.product` Product selector